sunnyswag/ChatGPT-API-Android/README.md

 ## TODO

-1.  remove multi type adapter
-2.  use navigation for adding a new convesation
-3.  apply a new vpn
+1.  apply a new vpn
-4.  learn error situation from other repo docs
+2.  learn chatgpt error situation from other repo docs